How to wow an interviewer

 Let us not forget phase 4: The Closing

 In sales, it is often called asking for the sale, but as an applicant, please do not go there.

 The interviewer will most likely be interviewing other candidates and reflecting upon the interview, so asking for a job offer would not be appropriate.

 You could ask the interviewer if there might be any any other relevant questions they would like to ask.
 Alternatively, you could also ask the interviewer what the next steps are from their end.
 Again, the closing is not where the game is played; it is like shaking hands over the net after the tennis game.

 The game was played in phases 2 and 3 (pain identification and how you can fix this pain).
 This is the time of a polite exit with a "call to action" ( a CTA in sales speak).
 What is the next step?
 The answer is to let the interviewer lead on this one.

-Asking about the next step indicates your interest in the role.
+We can talk about how to create urgency.
+If you ask what is the next step, you are indicating your interest in the role.
 If you have had positive responses from other interviews, you could say that while you have had some positive responses for other roles you have recently applied for, you really like this opportunity.
 You have hinted at competition and if they are interested, they need to move with some speed.
 This is is all you need to do.

 The good news is most of your competitors (other candidates you are up against) do not know how to run an interview.
 Your greater understanding provides you with a better chance of success.

 One final point: The more WOW you create, the higher the remuneration you can request.
 This is a big reward for a couple of days interview preparation.